University of Virginia cancels 21-gun salute from Veterans Day ceremony

 The university did not immediately respond to Fox News for comment.

-Jay Levine, a veteran who went through the ROTC program at the school, said the 21-gun salute is the ultimate tribute to those who've served and passed away, WVIR-TV reported.
+Jay Levine, a veteran who went through the ROTC program at the school, said the 21-gun salute was the ultimate tribute to those who've served and passed away, WVIR-TV reported.

 "I am very disillusioned, very upset, and very surprised that they would make such a decision," Levine said.